nmsa/tma-framework-k/development/tma-admin-console/README.md

 This project allows you to:

 * Generate public-private key pair to be used in the encryption process;
+* Add a new probe to the database;
 * Add a new actuator to the database;
 * Add a new resource to the database;
 * Configure the actions that an actuator can perform (check details on [Message Format for Actions Registration](https://github.com/eubr-atmosphere/tma-framework-k/tree/master#message-format-for-actions-registration)).